EthanDCR/pi-nas-app/README.md

 ## setup

-if you want to run this yourself for some reason:
+if you want to run this

 ### backend (go server)
 ```bash